The Ultimate 10-Day Colombia Itinerary

 I highly recommend traveling light for your trip to Colombia.
-You will be moving around a lot with this 10 day Colombia itinerary, and packing light will make your trip a lot easier.
-I like to travel with my Deuter pack which is easy to carry and light.
-You can always do your laundry in Colombia in the major cities by finding a laundry place or booking an Airbnb with a washer.
-We did laundry halfway through our trip in Medellin, and since we knew we were going to have to do laundry, we chose an Airbnb that had a washer available.
+You will be moving around a lot on this 10-day Colombia itinerary, and packing light will make your trip significantly easier.
+I like to travel with my Deuter pack which is easy to carry and can fit all you need for 10 days in Colombia.
+If needed, you can do laundry in Colombia by finding a laundry facility or booking an Airbnb or with a washer.
+We knew we would most likely need to do laundry halfway through our trip in Medellin, so we chose an Airbnb that had a washer available.

 - Rain Jacket: A rain jacket will be very helpful in Cartagena and Tayrona where it rains often.

 - Light Thin Clothes: You will need light clothes for Cartagena and Tayrona where it is really hot and humid.